ckaoki/Responsive-Portfolio/README.md

 # Responsive-Portfolio

 This project contains a personal page about Cullan and showcases a portfolio of his work.
+These pages are responsive adapt to 980px, 768px, and 640px.

 ## Getting Started